Dan-Santarossa/mlflow-cm-poc/README.md

 This infra consists of a standalone networking stack including a VPC, Public and Private Subnets and other dependent resources.
 Furthermore, it includes an EC2 instance running the MLFlow application bootstrapped on it once instance is up and running.
 It also contains a custom security group attached with the EC2 Instance.

+## Prequisites

+AWS CLI installed and configured to your AWS account Terraform Installed

 ## Accessing the application

 You will hit the EC2 instance's public IP to view the app running on it.